jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

-    (v) the place where the vehicle is to be impounded; and (vi) an outline of the person's rights of appeal under sections 102 and 110; and (b) give the driver a copy of the notice, unless the driver has left the scene; and (c) give the registered owner of the vehicle a copy of the notice, if the registered owner is present at the time of the seizure, or as soon as practicable send a copy to the registered owner by ordinary post to the registered owner's last known place of residence or business or postal address, or address as recorded on the Motor Vehicle Register; and
+    (v) the place where the vehicle is to be impounded; and (vi) an outline of the person's rights of appeal under sections 102 and 110; and (b) give the driver a copy of the notice, unless the driver has left the scene; and (c) give the registered owner of the vehicle a copy of the notice, if the registered owner is present at the time of the seizure, or as soon as practicable send a copy to the registered owner by ordinary post to the registered owner's last known place of residence or business or postal address, or address as recorded on the motor vehicle register; and
   (d) cause a copy of the notice to be given to the storage provider who stores the motor vehicle; and (e) retain a copy of the notice for 12 months.
 (2A) The driver of a motor vehicle seized or impounded under this section must, if requested to do so by an enforcement officer,—